Corey Knebel: Los Angeles Dodgers

 On December 2, 2020, the Brewers traded Knebel to the Los Angeles Dodgers in exchange for Leo Crawford.

 On May 2, 2021, Knebel was placed on the 60-day injured list with a right lat strain, an injury that kept him sidelined until August 10.
 As a result of the injury he only appeared in 27 games for the Dodgers in 2021, including four appearances as an opener, and finished with a 4–0 record, 2.45 ERA, three saves and 30 strikeouts.
 In the postseason, he appeared in seven games (including two as an opener), pitching 52/3 innings and allowing two runs on five hits and one walk while striking out 11.

 Philadelphia Phillies

-On December 1, 2021, Knebel officially signed a 1-year contract with the Philadelphia Phillies.
+On December 1, 2021, Knebel signed a one-year contract with the Philadelphia Phillies.
+In 2022, Knebel made 46 appearances for the Phillies, registering a 3–5 record and 3.43 ERA with 41 strikeouts and 12 saves in 44 2/3 innings pitched.
+On August 21, 2022, Knebel was placed on the 60–day injured list with a torn shoulder capsule, and missed the remainder of the season.
+He became a free agent following the season.

+Chicago White Sox

+On February 13, 2024, Knebel signed a minor league contract with the Chicago White Sox.
+In 12 appearances split between the rookie–level Arizona Complex League White Sox, High–A Winston-Salem Dash, and Triple–A Charlotte Knights, he accumulated a 5.91 ERA with 12 strikeouts across 10 2/3 innings pitched.
+Knebel was released by the White Sox organization on August 1.

+Los Angeles Angels

+On August 13, 2024, Knebel signed a minor league contract with the Los Angeles Angels.
+In 6 appearances for the Triple–A Salt Lake Bees, he struggled to a 25.07 ERA with 6 strikeouts over 4 2/3 innings pitched.
+Knebel asked for his release from the Angels organization on September 8.

 Personal life

 Knebel married longtime girlfriend Danielle Matula on December 5, 2015, in Victoria, Texas.
-The couple have two children and reside in Austin, Texas.
+The couple have four daughters (Ledger, Halstyn, Kollyns, and Rivy) and reside in Austin, Texas.